FSc ICS Notes: Physics XII: Chapter 19 Dawn of Modern Physics Exercise Short Questions: 2nd Year Physics Notes Online Taleem Ilmi Hub

 E = hf

 Since the frequency of x-rays is greater than the frequency of radio wave therefore, the quanta of x-ray will carry more energy than that of radio wave.
+Question 19.11 Does the brightness of a beam of light primarily depends on the frequency of photons or on the number of photons?

 Answer 19.11 Brightness or intensity of light beam of specific color means the number of photons of light passing per sec per unit area.
 So, brightness depends upon numbers of photons and not on frequency of photons.